Atalykis/First-React-Ts-Project/README.md

 node out/index.js

-in the /back folder to run the client-side.
+in the /back folder to run the server-side.